talyaron/delib-v3/README.md

 In cli goto to /functions, and write: ```npm i```

-define new project in firebase.

 ## Config
+In firebase-console define new project in firebase.
 Inside firebase console setting -> chose config -> copy.

 Create new config file - configKey.js in src/functions/firebase and paste there the config from firebase console.